 Audi is in a similar situation as Mercedes.
 Both have released an electric SUV this year, the Mercedes EQC and the Audi E Tron.
 Both are planning an electric crossover next.
 The Audi E Tron Sportback is built on the same platform as the regular E Tron, meaning that it will probably end up being bigger than the Model Y, however if the roof-line is aggressive enough, it might make it closer in size.
 But, like the Mercedes EQA, we will just have to wait as there really is not much information on this electric crossover yet.

 Porsche Taycan Cross Turismo

 The Porsche Taycan is set to release this year as a direct competitor to the Tesla Model S. What some might not know is that a Porsche Taycan Cross Turismo is planned for soon after the initial launch.
 While it looks more like a wagon, some are calling it a crossover which would put it up against the Tesla Model Y. It will more than likely have the same powertrain and battery as the upcoming Porsche Taycan, meaning a range of around 250 miles.
-This one will probably be too expensive to compete directly with the Model Y, but pricing has has still not been made official on the Taycan, so we shall wait and see.
+This one will probably be too expensive to compete directly with the Model Y, but pricing has still not been made official on the Taycan, so we’ll wait and see.

 Nissan Leaf Crossover

 The Nissan Leaf has been one of the most popular electric cars since its debut way back in 2011.
 It led the industry for some time until Tesla came around.
 While other manufacturers were producing low range compliance cars, Nissan made an actual usable electric car.
 Now they’re taking everything they know and are entering the electric crossover market as a Tesla Model Y competitor.
 The Nissan Leaf Crossover will be based on the IMx concept shown in 2017.